rogerkeays/vimjournal/README.md

 ## Command Line Tools

-The `vimjournal.kt` Kotlin script contains some utilities for handling *Vimjournal* log files.
+The `vimjournal.kt` Kotlin script contains some utilities for handling *vimjournal* log files.
 It reads from stdin and writes to stdout.
 The basic usage is:

     cat input.log | vimjournal.kt [command] > output.log